Skip to main content

 Among these programming fundamentals are data types, variables, control structures, syntax, functions, and tools.

+a.
 Data Types

 Data is the raw material on which a computer program operates.
-Once data is input, the program can store it for retrieval later as well as manipulate, organize, or combine it with other data to output new data.
+Once data is inputted, the program can store it for retrieval later as well as manipulate, organize, or combine it with other data to output new data.

 Although data can come in many different forms, it falls into three basic types: